Stock events for Ring Energy, Inc. (REI)

 Overview of Ring Energy, Inc.’s business

-Ring Energy, Inc. is an independent oil and natural gas company involved in the acquisition, exploration, development, and production of oil and natural gas properties.
-Operating in the Energy sector, its major products are crude oil and natural gas, with crude oil being the primary revenue source.
-The company focuses on generating Adjusted Free Cash Flow from its assets to fund capital expenditures and reduce debt.
+Ring Energy, Inc. is an independent oil and natural gas company focused on acquisition, exploration, development, and production, primarily deriving revenue from crude oil sales.
+The company aims to generate Adjusted Free Cash Flow from its assets to fund capital expenditures and reduce debt.

 REI’s Geographic footprint